Barqawiz/Deprecated_AndroidUtility/README.md

 Setup
 -----
-Import the project “Android Utilities” and add it in build path after import it (in Eclipse: right click on your project > Properties > Android > Add..)
+Import the project “Android Utilities” and add it in your project build path as library (in Eclipse: right click on your project > Properties > Android > Add..) <br/>
 OR add the “utility.jar” in lib folder in your project

 Example (HowTo ?)